foundry-rs/compilers/README.md

 To also compile contracts during `cargo build` (so that ethers `abigen!` can pull in updated abi automatically) you can configure a `foundry_compilers::Project` in your `build.rs` file

-First add `ethers-solc` to your cargo build-dependencies.
+First add `foundry-compilers` to your cargo build-dependencies.

 Once you compiled the project, you can configure cargo change detection with `rerun_if_sources_changed`, so that cargo will execute the `build.rs` file if a contract in the sources directory has changed